-If a "high" level exception is raised, the RCS shall exit with an error code 1.
-The error information (i.e., code, type of error and message) shall be written in the standard error (stderr).
-It will be then caught by the ROC pipeline and stored into its database for investigations.
+Especially, if a "high" level exception is raised, the RCS shall return an exit status equals to 1.
+The error information (i.e., type of error and message) shall be written in the standard error (stderr).
+Error messages shall not be passed to the standard output (stdout).